 Phase I FAQs

-All applicants will be notified via email of their status by October 17, 2014.
+All applicants will be notified via email.
 Those advancing to Phase II will receive an invitation with detailed instructions about requirements and deadlines for the next stage of the process.

 Yes.
 Community applicants are encouraged to illustrate the depth and breadth of partnerships within and beyond their communities.
 Please keep in mind, however, that judges seek to honor communities that are driving the process from within.
 Communities should be able to demonstrate an internal force and passion for health improvement that is independent of external contributions.